 Although we don’t know their SEO strategy and maybe this description does achieve their desired goals, here’s a version that we edited to be more effective for SEO purposes:

 Shownotes are where you can find more information about the podcast or the episode that you listened to.
-Shownotes can include:

 You want your shownotes to be skimmable and easy to read, a.k.a. no huge blocks of text.
 In addition to keywords, some ways that you may optimize your shownotes are:

 Let’s look at the master of shownotes, Tim Ferriss.
 Tim Ferriss has some of the most extensive shownotes I’ve ever seen.
-You even have to sign up to Ferriss’ newsletter to get access to his shownotes because they’re such a value-add to the listener.
-Luckily, I’ve already given my email and can share some screenshots from his content.
+You even have to sign up for Ferriss’ newsletter to get access to his shownotes because they’re such a value-add to the listener.

 Let’s dive into them: